ChicagoDave/ifpress/system-design.md

 ## Templates

 Templates drive the entire display apparatus for ifpress.
 We start with a base template and go from there.
+The template system resides within a content area of ifpress.org.
+If an author is self-hosting, the content area takes up the entire display area.
+When hosted on ifpress.org, the content area is below a control-panel header.

-### Base Templates
+### Base Template

-The base template in ifpress.org will contain communication with the virtual machine, with the ifpress back-end services, with local storage, and any other browser management.
+The base template in ifpress.org will contain communication with the virtual machine, with the ifpress container/cms and back-end services, with local storage, and any other browser management.
 The base template will be required for all custom templates.
 It doesn't have any display capabilities on its own.

 ### Custom Templates